Practitioner Course

 About this course

-Breast implant illness (BII) affects an unknown number of women with breast implants.
+Breast Implant Illness (BII) affects an unknown number of women with breast implants.
 They usually experience symptoms such as chronic fatigue, brain fog and unexplained aches and pains after getting breast implants and breast implant illness may be the cause.
 In this course, Dr Jill Schofield will cover what is known about BII and how it might be differentiated from your clients' symptoms.

 What you receive: